 - explore the variation of glucosinolates in ca. 50 varieties of kale using HPLC- and MS-techniques and test the influence of frost on these compounds,

-- look at phylogenetic relationships of kale and cabbage using KASP-assay techniques,
+- look at phylogenetic relationships of kale and cabbage using KASP-assay and SNP-array techniques,

 - test the effect of these plants on generalist and specialist herbivores (mainly caterpillars).

 We expect insights into the relationships of kale varieties, how they differ in their ability to synthesize different glucosinolates and how herbivory exerts influence on this, which cultivar contains the healthiest composition of compounds and which is most resistant to herbivory.

 This project is part of the Research Training Group Interdisciplinary approach to functional biodiversity research (IBR)

 - The different shades of kale - New article about kale interrelations published.

 - New contribution on TV series: "Land zwischen den Strömen – Von der Elbe bis zu Ems"

 - Change of sugars in kale during acclimation to cold temperatures - new paper out now

 - New TV report airing on ARTE: Xenius

 - Overview (on page 2) of our kale research